Policy and FAQs

 If the choice district has open/unfilled choice seats, it may add new students and/or accommodate late applicants up to their approved choice enrollment maximum until October 14 of the enrollment year.
 No additional choice students can be added after this date, with the following two exceptions:

-• A resident student who moved and wishes to complete their year in the district.
+- A resident student who moved and wishes to complete the school year in the district.

 The choice district must notify the resident/sending district as soon as the new choice student accepts enrollment (forwarding the new student's Intent to Enroll form, if desired) and send the transportation request, if transportation services are needed.
 If there are any changes to the transportation needs of accepted students, the choice district must send any new/revised transportation requests to the resident district immediately so the district can seek bids and make any needed changes.
 If a resident district receives a transportation request after the start of the school year for an eligible student (within 20 mile limit), the district is not expected to seek bids and may offer aid in lieu of transportation to the student.
 Please read the choice transportation procedures.